Carolina Borges-Merjane

 What is my research about?

 Neurons in the brain communicate via points of contacts called “synapses”.
 Information is transferred from the “pre”-synaptic neuron, through the synapse, to the “post”-synaptic neuron.
 Mechanisms of synaptic transmission provide the building blocks underlying strength, efficacy, reliability and timing for neuronal communication across the brain.
-My research uses molecular, physiological and anatomical approaches to study synapses and synaptic transmission from different perspectives, to get a full grasp of how the work.
+My research uses molecular, physiological and anatomical approaches to study biophysical neuronal properties and synapses from different perspectives, to get a full grasp of how the work.

 What motivates me?

-I am driven by my curiosity about the brain and how the rapid changes which occur during neuronal communication can have such an impact.
+I am driven by my scientific curiosity and how the rapid neuronal changes which occur during neuronal communication can have such an impact and brain function.
 While research on a daily-basis can be slow and requires a lot of resilience, studying the brain means also to understand ourselves better.
 How we learn, how we remember, how we see, how we hear, how we feel, how we sleep, how we stay awake… are things about ourselves that are fascinating to try to understand!

 What is the best advice I have ever received?